 No more dry as cardboard pork chops with this sour cream pork chops recipe for juicy, tender chops.
 For a flavorful dinner tonight, make chops that the whole family will enjoy.
 It might just become your next family favorite.
 The sauce is smooth and creamy with caramelized onions, garlic and herbs and the secret ingredient switch?
 Using French-style sour cream called creme fraiche instead of sour cream.
 Read on to find out why.

 Why use creme fraiche instead of sour cream?
 Because of the higher fat content.
 Creme fraiche has twice the fat of traditional sour cream.
 Unlike sour cream, it won't curdle in sauces or soups and brings richness to simple recipes.
 Look for it near the sour cream in the refrigerated dairy section.
-It makes a terrific sour cream gravy.
+It makes a terrific sour cream sauce or gravy.

 Jump to: